stacks-archive/blockstack-ios/docs/tutorial.md

 ### Add a redirect end point to your application

-When a user opens the webapp from the Blockstack browser on an Android phone, you want the web app to redirect the user to your Android application.
+When a user opens the webapp from the Blockstack browser on an iOS phone, you want the web app to redirect the user to your iOS application.
 The work you do here will allow it.

-1. From the terminal command line, change directory to the root of your sample application directory.
+1. From the terminal command line, change directory to your web application directory.

+2. Create a `public` directory.

+    ```bash
+    $ mkdir public
+    ```

 2. Use the `touch` command to add a redirect endpoint to your application.

-    This endpoint on the web version of your app will redirect Android users back to your mobile app.
+   This endpoint on the web version of your app will redirect iOS users back to your mobile app.

     ```bash
     $ touch public/redirect.html